 Michael Wilkinson is an award-winning architect with a wide range of building design experience at multiple scales.
 For thirteen years as a partner in a widely recognized boutique architectural practice, Michael focused primarily on high-end residential and small commercial projects.
-Upon dissolving the firm in 2011, Wilkinson assumed an associate principal position with the Chicago office of Solomon Cordwell Buenz, concentrating on medium and high-density residential and mixed-use markets.
+Upon dissolving the firm in 2011, Wilkinson assumed an associate principal position with a large multi-disciplined architecture firm, concentrating on medium and high-density residential and mixed-use markets.
 In 2014, Wilkinson re-established his practice with partner Greg Gibson, focusing on housing, urban development, and construction.

 Michael's work has appeared in numerous national publications, including Dwell, Metropolitan Home, Metropolis, Crain’s, The Chicago Tribune, and Architectural Record.
 He has received numerous AIA design awards for creativity and was responsible for the first LEED Gold rated residential project in the State of Illinois.
 He served as the chairman of the AIA Chicago Design Awards Committee and on the Board of the AIA Chicago Chapter in the role of Vice President from 2012 to 2014.
 Michael has held teaching positions at both the University of Illinois at Chicago and the Illinois Institute of Technology, and has lectured on his work at both schools, in addition to others.